 The traditional view of “life safety” puts the safety of the person being served as the most important.
 The person’s life doing the act of service is secondary.
 Example…In my structure firefighting world we would risk our life to save the life of a person trapped in a house fire.
 No, we wouldn’t do it stupidly, but in the traditional view, the other person’s life (the victim) had great value and was worth taking a significant risk.
 Even to our own potential peril.

 There is a middle-ground…mitigating risks.
-There is always risk in any high-stress dangerous situations such as emergencies and disasters.
+There is always risk in any high-stress dangerous situation such as emergencies and disasters.
 Actually, even the “stress” itself carries risk to a person’s health.
 So the key is mitigating the high-risk actions down to “reasonable” or “acceptable” risk categories.
 And that is a decision, a standard, that each team must set for themselves.
-I will go into risk mitigation some other time.

 Whichever philosophy you adhere to, traditional or new age, the common ground is life safety is the number one priority whether it be life safety or the person you are trying to save or yourself, the rescuer.